SEO ·

 To do this, identify your cornerstone content pieces (the articles you want to rank highest) and make sure any other pages targeting similar keywords point to the high-priority pages.
 Be specific with the anchor text used.

-In other words, you use backlinks from your own domain to create a structure where lower-priority pages support your cornerstone articles.
-This makes it easier for search algorithms to identify the most important pages on your domain.
+In other words, you use internal backlinks (or internal links) from your own domain to create a structure where lower-priority pages support your cornerstone articles.

 Visual of cornerstone content.